Home » Goveelife Ice Maker H717D Review: Worth Buying in 2026?

 • an intuitive control panel

-• indicator lights that signal when the ice basket is full or the water reservoir is empty
+• indicator lights that signal when the ice basket is full or the water tank is empty

 • sensors that monitor ice levels to start or stop production